Please make sure that you are registered for this course in Blackboard, as it will be used to send email and administrate results.

 |20 december||intro & section 1 of Herbelin||Bas Westerbaan|

 |(see also a older version of the same paper)|

 Each student will be doing a small Coq formalization assignment.
 This assignment will be chosen by the student from the following list of suggestions.

-The test covers both the contents of the courses by Femke and Robbert, as well as the contents of the research paper.
-The first test opportunities will be:
+The test covers both the contents of the course by Femke as well as the contents of the research paper taught by Herman and Robbert.
+The test will be

 See the "exercises on paper" above too, which are also exercises from old tests.

-Each participant will get three grades: one for the presentation in the second half of the course, one for the individual Coq exercise, and one for the test.
+Each participant will get three grades: one for the presentation in the second part of the course, one for the Coq work, and one for the test.
 The final grade will be the average of these three grades.